the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 For our `bugfixer`, we might have evals ensuring it recommends safe commands, respects system boundaries, requires human review when restarting services or submitting PRs, and generally won't take down your entire system.

-But I'm admittedly hitting my expertise boundaries here, so I'll leave this topic to the folks doing awesome cutting-edge work on integrating security into AI systems.
+Security works best when everyone pitches in, early and often.
+Trust evals are a perfect opportunity to do your part.

 ## 🏁 Conclusion

-I can't tell you with definitive authority whether or not the quote from the LangChain stage was right.
+I can't tell you with definitive authority whether or not that LangChain quote above was right.
 Your evals may or may not be your organization's most precious IP.

 But I _can_ reassure you that by building a robust evaluation suite founded on Text, Tools, and Truth, you're not just testing an agent; you're systematically building a formidable moat around your product.